BugSlayer009/incident-commander/README.md

 </td></tr>
 <tr><td><b>📊 Dashboard Layer</b></td><td>

-A React command-center that every responder can watch live — Overview, Timeline, Action Items, and an AI Assistant panel — all updating over Socket.io the instant something new is classified.
+A React command-center that every responder can watch live — a color-coded, real-time transcript feed, an animated voice orb showing SYNTRIX actively listening, and a full incident Timeline — all updating over Socket.io the instant something new is classified.

 </td></tr>
 </table>